marcogallotta/marcogallotta.github.io/_posts/2022-04-28-safety-cycling-across-south-africa.md

 ---
 title:  "Safety cycling across South Africa"
-#tags:   "south africa" "safety" "gravel"
+tags:   "south africa" safety gravel
 ---

 I just completed cycling across the country I was born and raised in, travelling 2,300km through the mountains and rural areas of South Africa from Cape Town to Durban.
 I was told I was crazy; that I’d be shot; I’d be eaten by a lion; many other dire predictions.
 But then those who had actually done the journey said it was fine.
 I wanted to go to see for myself.